kmei92/Reactor_circuit_genetic_algo/README.md

 ### **main():**

-- This is the main function which initilaizes the parameters and call the genetic algorithm, circuit simulator and check validity function.
+- This is the main function which initilaizes the parameters and call the genetic algorithm, circuit simulator and check validity functions.

-### **Genetic Algorithms:**
+### **Genetic Algorithms Functions:**

 **RollingDice():**

-- Randomly decide if the unit needs to do crossover
+- Randomly decides if the unit will crossover
 - Compare the random number with the initialized crossover rate, return true or false for crossover or not crossover

 **mutation():**

-- This function goes through a vector and randomly (based on the gene change rate) if each number inside the vector mutate to a different number
+- This function goes through a vector and randomly (based on the gene change rate) decides if each number inside the vector will mutate to a different number

 **swapping_parent():**